MrsHines/JavaBasics/README.md

 In the main method, use Scanner to ask the user for two integers.
 Save the values to two int variables.

-Create methods to add, subtract, multiple, and divide these two numbers.
+Add, subtract, multiple, and divide these two numbers.
+Create one expression that uses each operator (including mod) at least once.

-Print the information to the screen from within the individual methods.
+Print the expressions and the results.

 Assignment #3:

 Use the file Rectangle.java.

-In the main method, use Scanner to ask the user for two integers.
+In the main method, use Scanner to ask the user for two values.
 Save these values to two variables.
+What type of variable is the best to use here?

-Create methods to calculate the area and perimater of the rectangle.
+Calculate the area and perimater of the rectangle.

-Print the information to the screen from within the individual methods.
+Print the information to the screen as part of a sentence.
+Example:  "The side lengths were ___ and ___ .
+The area is ___ .
+The perimeter is ___ ."

+Assignment #4:

+Use the file Temperature.java.

+In the main method, use Scanner to ask the user for two values - one is a temperature in Celsius and the other is a temperature in Fahrenheit.

+For the Celsius temperature, convert it to Fahrenheit and print both the original value and the result as part of a sentence.

+For the Fahrenheit temperature, convert it to Celsius and print both the original value and the result as part of a sentence.